United Nations military personnel are the Blue Helmets on the ground. They are contributed by national armies from across the globe.

 UNFICYP military maintains day-to-day contact with its counterparts from the opposing forces on all levels to prevent escalation of tensions within or along the buffer zone.

-In addition, there are 4 central units, stationed in the United Nation Protected Area (UNPA) on the outskirts of Nicosia.
+In addition, there are 4 central units, stationed in the United Nation Protected Area on the outskirts of Nicosia.

 The Mobile Force Reserve guards Headquarters and can provide a rapid response to incidents within the buffer zone.
 It operates a fleet of armoured personnel carriers.